 How can MCFN build on this collaboration and momentum: “…I always shoot for the clouds and the stars.
 If you fall short and you are soaring with the eagles.
 Mikisew Cree First Nation is pretty well known around Canada and our Government and Industry Relations (GIR) team, Melody Lepine the director there, and our Mikisew group of companies, we are very powerful individuals.
 We wouldn’t be able to do this without government and industry and you know we welcome partnerships in the future.
 Its only going to benefit the whole entire world, because we are all part of the land, and we are going to go back to it one day.”

 KNWP next steps: (1) start working on management plan, and (2) working to advance next phase of the KNWP.

-The Ronald Lake Biodiversity Stewardship Area (BSA) is a plan developed by the Mikisew Cree First Nation to protect an area immediately south of Wood Buffalo National Park from development.
+The KNWP (formerly known as the BSA) is a plan developed by the Mikisew Cree First Nation to protect an area immediately south of Wood Buffalo National Park from development.

-The proposed BSA area includes watersheds that flow into Wood Buffalo National Park, habitat of the Ronald Lake Bison Herd and other values that support the way of life of the Mikisew Cree First Nation.
+The KNWP (BSA) area includes watersheds that flow into Wood Buffalo National Park, habitat of the Ronald Lake Bison Herd and other values that support the way of life of the Mikisew Cree First Nation.
 Protecting this area is part of a larger vision of securing the future of the Peace Athabasca Delta, which is critical to the continuation of Mikisew’s way of life and an important, yet vulnerable, part of the Wood Buffalo National Park World Heritage Site.